MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 * If a Power BI report or dataset has a label that has been deleted from the label admin center, you will not be able to download the report or dataset or use Analyze in Excel.
 In Desktop, if a .pbix file has such a label, you will not be able to save the file.

+* Power BI does not support sensitivity labels of the [Do Not Forward](/microsoft-365/compliance/encryption-sensitivity-labels#let-users-assign-permissions), [user-defined](/microsoft-365/compliance/encryption-sensitivity-labels#let-users-assign-permissions), and [HYOK](/azure/information-protection/configure-adrms-restrictions) protection types.
+The Do Not Forward and user-defined protection types refer to labels defined in the [Microsoft 365 security center](https://security.microsoft.com/) or the [Microsoft 365 compliance center](https://compliance.microsoft.com/).

 ### Power BI service

 * Sensitivity labels can be applied only on dashboards, reports, datasets, and dataflows.
 They are not currently available for [paginated reports](../paginated-reports/report-builder-power-bi.md) and workbooks.

 * Sensitivity labels on Power BI assets are visible in the workspace list, lineage, favorites, recents, and apps views; labels are not currently visible in the "shared with me" view.
 Note, however, that a label applied to a Power BI asset, even if not visible, will always persist on data exported to Excel, PowerPoint, and PDF files.

-* Power BI does not support sensitivity labels of the [Do Not Forward](/microsoft-365/compliance/encryption-sensitivity-labels#let-users-assign-permissions), [user-defined](/microsoft-365/compliance/encryption-sensitivity-labels#let-users-assign-permissions), and [HYOK](/azure/information-protection/configure-adrms-restrictions) protection types.
-The Do Not Forward and user-defined protection types refer to labels defined in the [Microsoft 365 security center](https://security.microsoft.com/) or the [Microsoft 365 compliance center](https://compliance.microsoft.com/).

 ### Power BI Desktop

-* Protected .pbix files can be only opened and/or published by a user is the RMS owner of the file (the user who applied the label to the file originally) or who has **[Full control and/or Export usage rights](https://docs.microsoft.com/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide)** usage rights for the relevant label.
+* Protected .pbix files can be only opened and/or published by a user who is the RMS owner of the file (the user who applied the label to the file originally) or who has [**Full control** and/or **Export** usage rights](https://docs.microsoft.com/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide) usage rights for the relevant label.

 * Users who have the necessary usage rights for modifying lables but are not enabled by the [Power BI service sensitivity label tenant settings](service-security-enable-data-sensitivity-labels#enable-sensitivity-labels) to apply or modify sensitivity labels, will not be able to apply a label to a .pbix file or modify an existing label.